gaultier/blog/cross-platform-timers.md

 And this is really tricky to get right.
 For example, `malloc` is not async-signal-safe.
 Well, you think, let's just remember to not use it in signal handlers!
 Done!
 Feeling confident, we happen to call `qsort` in our signal handler.
 Should be fine, right?
 We just sort some data...
 Well, we just introduced a security vulnerability!

-That's because in glibc, the innocent looking `qsort` calls `malloc` under the hood!
-(And that was, in the past, the cause of `qsort` segfaulting, which I find hilarious).
-To quote https://www.qualys.com/2024/01/30/qsort.txt :
+That's because in glibc, the innocent looking `qsort` [calls](https://www.qualys.com/2024/01/30/qsort.txt) `malloc` under the hood!
+(And that was, in the past, the cause of `qsort` segfaulting, which I find hilarious):

 > to our great surprise, we discovered
 > that the glibc's qsort() is not, in fact, a quick sort by default, but a